arduino/mcuboot-arduino-stm32h7/README.md

 The scratch region starting address may be specified with the configuration parameter, `mcuboot.scratch-address`.
 The size of the scratch space can be configured using `mcuboot.scratch-size` -- this value **must** be erase-sector aligned (ie: a multiple of the internal flash's eraseable size).

+For more advanced information about configuring the scratch space region, see the [mcuboot documentation on Image Slots](https://github.com/mcu-tools/mcuboot/blob/master/docs/design.md#image-slots).
+For more information on swap updates, see the [mcuboot documentation on Swap Updates](https://github.com/mcu-tools/mcuboot/blob/master/docs/design.md#image-swapping)

 ### Secondary Slot Region